SC notice on pleas against polygamy & nikah halala, hearing to begin in Oct

-A Supreme Court Constitution bench on Tuesday issued notice on a batch of pleas for striking down the practice of polygamy and nikah halala in Muslims and scheduled the hearing on petitions after the Dusshera holidays.
+Five years after declaring the practice of triple talaq as unconstitutional, a Supreme Court's Constitution bench on Tuesday issued notice to the Centre and others on a batch of pleas questioning validity of polygamy and nikah halala prevalent among Muslims.

+The top court fixed the hearing in the matter after the Dusshera vacations in October.

-Nine petitions challenging these practices were listed on Tuesday for hearing before a five-judge bench comprising Justices Indira Banerjee, Hemant Gupta, Surya Kant, M.M.
-Sundresh and Sudhanshu Dhulia.
+A five-judge bench of Justices Indira Banerjee, Hemant Gupta, Surya Kant, M M Sundresh, and Sudhanshu Dhulia took up nine petitions challenging these practices.

-The petitions have been filed by Muslim women and advocate Ashwini Upadhyay has challenged the constitutional validity of polygamy and nikah halala.
-These cases were referred to the 5-judge bench by a 3-judge bench in March 2018.

 Also Read | Talaq-E-Hasan: SC says its primary focus is to provide relief to petitioner women

+The petitions were filed by Muslim women and BJP leader and advocate Ashwini Kumar Upadhyay challenging the constitutional validity of the polygamy and nikah halala.
+These cases were referred to the five-judge bench by a three-judge bench in March 2018.

-On Tuesday, the apex court issued notices to the Central government, National Commission for Women, National Commission for Minorities, Law Commission, etc., and scheduled the matter for hearing after Dussehra holidays.
+On Tuesday, the court sought a response from the central government, National Commission for Women, National Commission for Minorities, Law Commission etc.

+Upadhyay’s plea said the injury caused to the women as practice of triple talaq, polygamy and nikah halala is violative of Articles 14, 15 and 21 of the Constitution and injurious to public order, morality, and health.

 Check out DH's latest videos